Legendary slugger Hank Aaron dies at age 86

-Major League Baseball icon Hank Aaron died Friday morning, WSB-TV 2 in Atlanta is reporting, citing his daughter.
+Aaron had worked in the Atlanta Braves' front office since retiring from his playing career in 1976.
+He most recently was a senior vice president, a role he held since December 1989.
+The team said he died in his sleep.

-Aaron, who was a senior vice president for the Atlanta Braves, was 86.
+"We are heartbroken and thinking of his wife Billye and their children Gaile, Hank Jr., Lary, Dorinda and Ceci and his grandchildren."

 The longtime Milwaukee/Atlanta Braves slugger held the record for most career home runs for more than three decades before Barry Bonds broke it in 2007.
-Aaron finished his 23-year career with 755 home runs, including an 18-year stretch where he hit at least 24 every season.
+Aaron finished his 23-year career with 755 home runs, including a 19-year stretch in which he hit at least 24 every season.

 Aaron was in the news two weeks ago when he publicly received the first dose of Moderna's COVID-19 vaccine with his wife Billye, with the aim of easing doubts about the vaccine.